Below is a style analysis of epitome by editing.

 For weeks, comedian Bill Cosby has been attacking the parenting

-predictable talking heads to debate his charges, but not in a way that
+with little if any scrutiny.
+Occasionally, they have brought onpredictable talking heads to debate his charges, but not in a way thatprovides real illumination or clarity.

 It's the same old song.
 When it comes to matters involving race or